 5. Let them see you do it first!
 Sometimes getting in front of the camera and posing makes them want to be like you!
 They will follow in your footsteps and be much more cooperative because they feel like they are a grown up!

 And, most importantly of all…

 6. Let the pictures reflect their personality.
 You don’t want super stiff photos of a loud and energetic child!
-Plus, I really doubt a kid that loves to run and play will be up for a very still posing picture.
+Plus, I really doubt a kid who loves to run and play will be up for a very still and posed picture.

 It bears repeating and it’s important to remember…

 If you make them feel comfortable and keep their attention on the shoot, you’ll get some great photos out of it!